AdobeDocs/campaign-standard.nl-NL/help/rn/using/documentation-updates.md

 Er is een sectie toegevoegd over de verschillende typen Adobe Campaign-gebruikers.
 [Meer informatie](../../administration/using/users-management.md)

-De handleiding over workflows is gereorganiseerd en uitgebreid.
+De handleiding over workflows is opnieuw ingedeeld en uitgebreid.
 Easily find how to [build](../../automating/using/building-a-workflow.md) and [execute](../../automating/using/about-workflow-execution.md) a workflow, how to [target](../../automating/using/about-targeting-activities.md) and [manage](../../automating/using/about-targeting-activities.md#enriching-data) your data, how to [import and export](../../automating/using/about-data-import-and-export.md) data, and how to use workflow data to update the database or to send deliveries.

 De berekening van rapportindicatoren is nu beschikbaar voor dynamische rapporten, inclusief een volledige beschrijving en berekeningsformule.
 [Meer informatie](../../reporting/using/indicator-calculation.md)